thezephyrsong/LFG/README.md

 ![queuesolo](https://imgur.com/62LdVAT.png)

 _Note: addon communications are made in LFG chat channel, don't manually leave or check it in your main chat frame, its very spammy!_<Br>

+Full credits go to Bennylavaa for original port